The algebra of semi-flows: a tale of two topologies: Discretization of topology

-The closure algebra $(\sSet(\cX),\cl)$ defines a finite topology by declaring $\cU$ closed if and only if $\cl~\cU =\cU$.
-As $\cX$ is finite any topology on $\cX$ is necessarily an \emph{Alexandrov topology}, and is equivalent to a pre-order $(\cX,\le)$, called the specialization pre-order,\footnote{The Alexandrov topology is $T_0$ if and only if the specialization pre-order is a partial order.} defined by
+The closure algebra $(\sSet(\cX),\ccl)$ defines a finite topology on $\cX$ by declaring $\cU$ closed if and only if $\ccl\cU =\cU$.
+As $\cX$ is a finite set any topology on $\cX$ is necessarily an {Alexandrov topology} , and is equivalent to the specialization pre-order $(\cX,\le)$\footnote{The Alexandrov topology is $T_0$ if and only if the specialization pre-order is a partial order.} defined by

 cf.\ App.\ \ref{sec:birkhoff}.
-The discretization described above allows us to regard $\cX$ as an algebra $\bigl(\sSet(\cX),\cl\bigr)$, as a pre-order $(\cX,\le)$, and as topological space $\cX$.
-In general we do not differentiate between the specialization pre-order and the Alexandrov topology, and we refer to the triple $(\cX,\cl,|\cdot|)$ as a closure algebra discretization, or \emph{CA-discretization} of $X$. \begin{definition} A CA-discretization is called \emph{Boolean} if $\cl|\cU| = |\cl~\cU|$ for all $U\in \sSet(\cX)$. \end{definition} This definition in particular implies that \eqref{dia:disctop} is commutative in which case the map $|\cdot|\colon \sSet(\cX)\to \sSet(X)$ is called a \emph{homomorphism} of closure algebras, cf.\ \cite{BMM}.
+The discretization described above allows us to regard $\cX$ as an algebra $\bigl(\sSet(\cX),\ccl\bigr)$, as a pre-order $(\cX,\le)$, and as topological space $\cX$.
+In general we do not differentiate between the specialization pre-order and the Alexandrov topology, and we refer to the triple $(\cX,\ccl,|\cdot|)$ as a closure algebra discretization, or \emph{CA-discretization} of $(X,\scrT)$. \begin{definition} A CA-discretization is called \emph{Boolean} if $\cl|\cU| = |\ccl\cU|$ for all $U\in \sSet(\cX)$. \end{definition} This definition in particular implies that \eqref{dia:disctop} is commutative in which case the map $|\cdot|\colon \sSet(\cX)\to \sSet(X)$ is a {homomorphism} of closure algebras, cf.\ \cite{BMM}.
+For a pre-order $(\cX,\le)$ we define a \emph{down-set} $\cU\subset \cX$ by the property: $\xi'\in \cU$, $\xi\le \xi'$, then $\xi\in \cU$.
+The set of down-sets is denoted by $\sO(\cX,\le)$\footnote{If there is no ambiguity about the pre-order we write $\sO(\cccX)$ for short.
+Another common notation is $\Invsetpl(\le)$.} which by construction is a finite distributive lattice with binary operations $\cap $ and $\cup$, cf.\ App.\ \ref{posets}, \ref{sec:birkhoff}} and \cite{davey:priestley}.
+Note that $\sO(\cX,\le) = \sFwdset(\ccl)$, where $\ccl$ is the associated closure operator on $\sSet(\cX)$.
+In a similar fashion we can define the lattice of \emph{up-sets} $\sU(\cX,\le)=\sFwdset(\bccl)$, where $\bccl\,\cU = \st \cU$ is the \emph{conjugate closure operator}, cf.\ App.\ \ref{operators} and \cite{JonssonTarski}.
+The join-irreducible elements of both lattices are characterized as